testpass_edit_item

 Attacks that exploit this kind of access

 testpass_edit_item accepts 4 parameters: notes, run_id, item_id, verdict.
-Required: run_id, item_id, verdict.
+Required: notes, run_id, item_id, verdict.
 The full parameter table on this page comes from the server's own tool schema.

 Register the UnClick MCP server in PolicyLayer and add a rule for testpass_edit_item: allow, deny, rate-limit, or require approval.
 Point your MCP client at the PolicyLayer proxy URL and the rule is enforced on every call, before it reaches UnClick.
 Nothing to install.